Learn about The Dragon Band

 -

-The Varsity band started traveling every other year to Indianapolis in November of 2013 for a huge marching competition .
-The group has been 6 times with the next time slated for 2025.
-The group will go again pending a successful 2024 marching season.
+Legacy started traveling every other year to Indianapolis in November of 2013 for a huge marching competition .
+The group has been 7 times with the most recent in 2025.

 Additionally, multiple chamber ensembles have traveled to Chicago in December for the Midwest Band and Orchestra Clinic, most recently in December of 2023.